SalMod91/da_salvino/README.md

 - Am I Responsive? - Used to ensure the project is responsive.
 - Favicon.io - Used to convert png to ico.
 - Lucidchart - Used to create Site Flow and ERD.
-- Dall-E - Used for generation of images.
+- DALL-E - Used for generation of images.
 - Lighthouse - Used to test performances.
 - Wave - Used to evaluate the site's accessibility.
 - TinyPNG - Used for compressing PNG.